 The five-episode docuseries makes complicated personal finance topics like retirement savings and student loans entertaining and understandable for casual viewers.
 It talks about money and its many minefields, from credit cards to gambling and ‘get-rich-quick schemes’.

-Although Money, Explained is very heavily documented from an American point of view, it can provide some essential money lessons regardless where you live.
+Although Money, Explained is very heavily documented from an American point of view, it can provide some essential money lessons regardless of where you live.
 If you haven’t watched the series yet, read on to learn the five key learnings I’ve picked from Netflix’s Money, Explained.
 I’ve also included my take on some actionable tips you can do on the back of these money lessons.

 1. Beware of scams promising you to get rich quick